 For over 20 years, we have specialized in ADA Handicap Bathrooms in Southampton, Pennsylvania.
-From small renovations for bathrooms to large scale remodels featuring custom bathroom designs, we bring the same high level craftsmanship and attention to detail for every customer’s home improvement needs.
+We bring the same high level craftsmanship and attention to detail for every customer’s home improvement needs, from small renovations for bathrooms to large scale remodels featuring custom bathroom designs.

-Those who are faced with mobility challenges require special products and construction that will allow easy access to showers, tubs, vanities, toilets and the bathroom entrance itself.
+If you’re faced with mobility challenges there are special products and construction that need to take place.
+With these changes, you can more easily access toilets, showers, vanities, tubs, and the bathroom entrance itself.

-One of the first things to consider is how to allow easy access to the bathroom.
-If a person is confined to a wheelchair then, in most cases, the doorway or entrance to the bathroom will need to be widened.
-The Americans with Disabilities Act (ADA) and Specially Adapted Housing Requirements specify a minimum hallway width of 48” with a minimum doorway width of 36” to allow full wheelchair accessibility.
+Is the bathroom wheelchair accessible?
+This is an important question to ask when it comes to adjusting a bathroom.
+In most cases, the doorways will need to be widened for better accessibility.
+The Americans with Disabilities Act (ADA) and Specially Adapted Housing Requirements created a minimum hallway width of 48” and a minimum doorway width of 36” to allow full wheelchair accessibility.

 Walk In Tubs

 Bathtubs for those who are not disabled or injured can be tricky to get in and out of on their own.
 Imagine how difficult it must be for those with disabilities or injuries to maneuver in and out without assistance.
 Walk-in tubs are the perfect solution, making the experience easier and more enjoyable.
 Walk-in tubs do require the ability to walk in and out on their own.
 For individuals feeling the discomfort and limited mobility that occurs due to an injury, illness, or advanced age, walk in tubs offer a safe, convenient, and comfortable solution.

 ADA Handicap Bathroom Gallery